European-XFEL/Karabo/doc/howto/pythonDevice.rst

                 # Retrieve current value from our own device-state
                 currentSpeed = self.get("currentSpeed")
                 if currentSpeed != 0:
-                    self.updateState("Stopping...") # set this if long-lasting work follows
+                    self.updateState("Stopping") # set this if long-lasting work follows
                     # Separate ramping into 50 steps
                     decrease = currentSpeed / 50.0
                     # Simulate a slow ramping down of the conveyor